New Research: Key Findings on the State of Education-Led Growth

 • Does the LMS issue certifications when learners complete a certification path?
 Ideally, you can associate certifications with the completion of any learning activity.
 For some learners, the ability to earn a certification is the biggest motivation to participate.

 • Can learners share certifications and badges to social media right from the LMS?
-Ask if the LMS allows for learners to share their earned credentials to sites like LinkedIn or Facebook with the click of a button (or relative ease).
-Not only is this an engagement booster for the learner—it can also catch the attention of others who might be interested in your academy.
+Ask if the LMS allows learners to share their earned credentials to sites like LinkedIn or Facebook with the click of a button (or relative ease).
+This boosts user engagement and serves as a marketing engine for your academy.

 • Does the LMS feature gamification?
 There are many ways to gamify online learning experiences, including leaderboards and letting learners redeem points for prizes like gift cards or branded apparel.